-- Visit the website of StrongVPN by clicking here and sign up for their service.
+- Visit the website of ExpressVPN and sign up for their service.

-- On your Smart TV go to edit the DNS Settings and change the current settings to the numbers you wrote down and save them.
-You may want to copy down the current numbers already entered on your Smart TV in case you want to revert back to the originals.
+- On your, Smart Television go to edit the DNS settings and change the current settings to the numbers you wrote down and save them.
+You may want to copy down the current numbers already entered on your Smart Television in case you want to revert back to the originals.

 - If required, restart your TV.

-You will now be able to open the BBC iPlayer app on your Smart TV and watch any show you want.
+You will now be able to open the BBC iPlayer app on your Smart Television and watch any show you want.

 If you’ve got a Smart TV and want to watch BBC iPlayer on that in Ireland then just read the steps in the section above in this guide.

 You’ll be watching the best that British Broadcasting Corporation (BBC) has to offer.
 Whether it’s the BBC catch up service (BBC iPlayer) or live TV (BBC 1, BBC 2, etc) you’ll be able to access it all on your streaming device, no matter your location.